-Visitors who were new to the brand often left without fully understanding the offering, reducing interest, engagement and conversions.
+Visitors new to the brand often left without fully understanding the offering, reducing interest, engagement and conversions.

 I was brought in as the lead designer for the full website refresh.
 Working collaboratively with the BIG creative team, who helped shape the narrative direction, I translated our shared vision into a fully designed digital product.